fhtino/mynotes/notes/sql/linq_params.md

 ```

 ## Entity Framework issues and parameters-free query
-Unforunatelly, when working with EntityFramework, we do not have control over the automatically generated sql query.
-EF always uses parameters when possibile.
+Unforunatelly, when working with EntityFramework, we do not have control over the automatically generated sql queries.
+EF always uses parameters whenever possibile.
 Currently - as far as I know - there is no way to "ask" EF to create plain query without parameters.
-But... in some cases, EF doesn't use parameters.
+But, in some cases, EF already doesn't use parameters.
 One of them is the sql "IN" clause, Contains() in Linq.
 In such a case, EF generates a query like this:

 ```SQL